 There are a lot of UV germicidal products on the market today.
-Many claiming to kill germs, viruses, etc. But not all produce the proper wavelengths of light to be effective.
+Many are claiming to kill germs, viruses, etc. But not all produce the proper wavelengths of light to be effective.
 Do your homework before purchasing these products.
-Since the wavelengths proven to work are not visible to the human eye, you may want to be sure any product you consider actually delivers UVB or C wavelengths.
+Since the wavelengths proven to work are not visible to the human eye, you will want to make sure any product you consider delivers wavelengths within the UVB and UVC range.
 If they do, they will come with proper warning labels and instructions for safe use.
-These warnings are serious.
 We recommend reviewing the technical data to understand the light source (tube, or LED) and the UV wavelength emitted.
 Is it within the UVB-C range (100 – 315 nm)?
-Read reports, and studies to see if the product has undergone 3rd party testing.
+Read reports and studies to see if the product has undergone 3rd party testing.
 Most consumers do not have the equipment necessary to measure invisible light, so we have to rely on those who do.
 It is unfortunate that some of these products are scams and will tarnish the reputation of real UV Germicidal devices.
-If these products do not provide the correct wavelengths, well you may have a pleasant blacklight experience and feelings of false security but with no actual effectiveness.
+If these products do not provide the correct wavelengths, well, you may have a pleasant blacklight experience and feelings of false security but with no actual effectiveness.

 A LITTLE HISTORY